+So you’re ready to set up your blog?
 Congratulations!
-You are ready to set up your blog!

 You are ready to set up WordPress, along with purchasing your domain and hosting!

 Looking at what you have already completed is super exciting!